Introducing Macros: Automate Apps with Record and Replay

 With macros, the interface for automation and interaction is one and the same.
 The essential complexity of programming isn't going anywhere, so macros must provide more advanced controls such as conditionals (follow us for more demos!), but there's no need to learn an entirely new programming system.
 Best of all is that everything you can do on the platform is now a candidate for automation.
 You can even automate the creation of apps themselves!

 We're launching macros today into closed beta.
-If you'd like to give it a spin, email us at team@plato.io.
+If you'd like to give it a spin, email us at [email protected].